-History reminds us of not only what has passed, but it also narrates tales of sufferings and victories, and this is why we celebrate Yom HaShoah from April 7 to April 8.
+History reminds us of not only what has passed, but it also narrates tales of sufferings and victories, and this is why we celebrate Yom HaShoah, which takes place on Nisan 27.
+If the 27th is adjacent to the Jewish Sabbath, the date shifts by a day.
+This year, it begins at sunset on April 17 and ends at sunset on April 18.
 Yom HaShoah is a Holocaust Remembrance Day when Jews from all over the world stop to reflect on the afflictions their ancestors faced.
 Many of these Jews are direct descendants of Holocaust victims and survivors.
 Approximately 11 million people died at the hands of Hitler and his followers and out of these 11 million people, 6 million were just Jews.
-In order to not forget about this important part of history, in 1951, the Israeli parliament ruled that Yom HaShoah be held every year on Nisan 27.
+In order to not forget about this important part of history, in 1951, the Israeli parliament ruled that Yom HaShoah be held every year.

 History of Yom HaShoah

 Yom HaShoah translates to ‘Yom HaShoah Ve-Hagevurah’ in Hebrew, meaning ‘Day of the Remembrance of the Holocaust and Heroism.’
 ‘HaShoah’ also translates to ‘whirlwind.’
 The day was officially recognized on April 12, 1951, in the Israeli parliament.
 Falling on the 27th of the month of Nisan on the Jewish calendar, the day comes a week after the Passover holiday.

 This Remembrance Day began to be commemorated due to the lack of sympathy Israeli youngsters had towards the Holocaust victims who, according to the youngsters, were taken for slaughter like sheep, without any form of resistance.
 Once authorities came to know about such views, they made it a point of illuminating the heroes who fought against Hitler and his forces.
 Stories of bravery and determination began being taught in educational institutions.